Skip to main content

 A final interview with the most controversial father of the atomic age, Edward Teller

-Twice a year hundreds of people make a pilgrimage to the spot where the nuclear age began
+Twice a year. hundreds of people make a pilgrimage to the spot where the nuclear age began.

 The super-secret atomic bomb made a giant, bright yellow fireball like a super-sun that hurt the eyes.

-In 1945 I was a member of a supersecret Army intelligence unit attached to the Manhattan Project, which produced the atomic bomb.
+In 1945, I was a member of a super-secret Army intelligence unit attached to the Manhattan Project, which produced the atomic bomb.

-Seeking the truth of an event in the memories of the people who lived it can be a maddening task—and an exhilarating one
+Seeking the truth of an event in the memories of the people who lived it can be a maddening and exhilarating task.

 The chords of memory may be mystic, as Abraham Lincoln described them, but how accurate and reliable they are as evidence is a dilemma every historian must face.